Shh, I Won the Lottery—Don’t Tell Anyone

 In the famous words of Notorious B.I.G, “The more money you make, the more problems you get.
 And jealousy and envy is something that comes with the territory.”

-No matter how you become wealthy, there are going to people who want to cash in on your good fortune and want some kind of hand out.
+No matter how you become wealthy, there are going to people who want to cash in on your good fortune and want some handout.
 It is no wonder that people who win the lottery want to remain anonymous.
-With some lottery winners reporting instances where they received death threats, complete strangers asking for money, people saying they were owed money; the list just goes on.
+With some lottery winners reporting instances where they received death threats, strangers asking for money, people saying they were owed money; the list goes on.

 You may be wondering if it is possible to collect your lottery winnings without disclosing your identity.
-In most instances, no matter what country you live in, your name and identity is treated as public record if you win the lottery.
+In most instances, no matter what country you live in, your name and identity are treated as a public record if you win the lottery.

-Little do people know that when they sign a prize-claim form in order to receive their money, they are also agreeing to do media interviews and appear in ads and other lottery promotions.
+Little do people know that when they sign a prize-claim form to receive their money, they also agree to do media interviews and appear in ads and other lottery promotions.
 This, of course, is putting them into the spotlight and making it possible for people to come out of the woodwork.

 Protection behind an LLC

 You may be wondering how (or even if) you can collect your lottery winnings without becoming a local celebrity.
 Well, if you live in the US, some states allow you to receive anonymously.
 Unfortunately, this is not always an option in many states and countries across the globe.

 One way you can protect your identity is by creating an LLC, or a limited liability company.
 One couple in Illinois won $30 million back in 2011.
 Instead of jumping into the spotlight, they kept their winnings quiet and sought the legal and financial advice of an attorney.
 Within a month, their attorney set up an LLC for the couple and through that LLC, they were able to collect their winnings without their names being used.
 Not only does creating an LLC keep your name out of the public records, but you can also create tax benefits.